-4.1 Tamil or any one of the Indian / Foreign Languages viz, Malayalam, Hindi, French, Sanskrit are offered as an additional course for Science Programme.
-Four credits are awarded for each course and the examinations will be conducted at the end of the each semester.
+4.1 Tamil or any one of the Indian / Foreign Languages viz, Malayalam, Hindi, Sanskrit, French are offered as an additional course for Arts & Science Programmes.
+Four credits are awarded for each course and the examinations will be conducted at the end of each semester.